lk-geimfari/lk-geimfari.github.io/_posts/2020-09-27-ten-books-which-i-read-this-year.md

 **Author**: [Daniel Higginbotham](https://twitter.com/nonrecursive)

 Once I’ve learned about Erlang and after that, I fall in love with functional programming.
-I like learning new things and what can be newer than Lisp-like language when you always had a deal with Algol-like languages?
+I like learning new things and what can be newer than Lisp-like language when you always had worked with Algol-like languages?

 I’ve learned a lot about Clojure and functional programming from this great book.
 I would recommend it to everyone interested in learning new concepts.
 Thankfully to this book now I understand how the meta-programming mechanism (quoting/unquoting) exactly works in Clojure and unexpectedly in Elixir.

 ## 97 Things Every Programmer Should Know: Collective Wisdom from the Experts.

-This book is just a compilation of great notes about software development in general written by different experienced developers from different kind of fields.
+This book is just a compilation of great notes about software development in general written by different experienced developers from different kinds of fields.

 **Link**: [Buy](https://www.oreilly.com/library/view/97-things-every/9780596809515/)<br>
 **Author**: [Kevlin Henney](https://twitter.com/KevlinHenney)